Black Widow Pulsar

 be evaporating the companion, which could disappear in a billion

-has been adopted as a term for pulsars doing this.
+has been adopted for pulsars that are doing this.

 The companion has been thought to be a white dwarf,